- What are electromagnetic fields?

-- The Federal Office for Radiation Protection (BfS), the Physikalisch-Technische Bundesanstalt (PTB, National Metrology Institute of Germany) and the Deutsche Wetterdienst (DWD, Germany's National Meteorological Service) operate air samplers at 43 sampling locations for this purpose.
+- The Federal Office for Radiation Protection, the Physikalisch-Technische Bundesanstalt and the Deutsche Wetterdienst operate air samplers at 43 sampling locations for this purpose.

 - Samplers allowing very high sensitivity detection of artificial radionuclides are operated at four stations.

-Four of these samplers have particularly high airflow rates which means that high volume samples are collected and a sensitive detection of artificial radionuclides is possible.
-The stations, which additionally belong to the "sparse monitoring network" of the European Union (EU) are
+Four of these samplers have a particularly high airflow which means that high volume samples are collected and a very sensitive detection of artificial radionuclides is possible.
+These stations, which belong to the "sparse monitoring network" of the European Union (EU) are

 - Mt.
 Schauinsland near Freiburg (BfS),

 The DWD has 39 additional monitoring stations, where measurements of radioactivity on airborne dust are performed.
 Usually air samples are collected over a period of one week and then analysed in the laboratory.
 In the case of noticeable events, the BfS, PTB and DWD agree upon an increased sampling frequency if required.